 Herpes is an infectious and common virus which has two distinct types: Herpes Simplex Virus Type One (HSV I), and Herpes Simplex Virus Type Two (HSV II).

 - Oral Herpes, or HSV I, is a common cause of cold sores around the mouth.

-- Genital Herpes, or HSV II, is a common cause of blisters in the gential area.
+- Genital Herpes, or HSV II, is a common cause of blisters in the genital area.

 Once you have Herpes, it will stay in your system for the rest of your life.
 You may have either or both types of Herpes.
-Many people have mild or infrequent outbreaks of Herpes, as the body surpresses the virus.
+Many people have mild or infrequent outbreaks of Herpes, as the body suppresses the virus.
 However, for some people with frequent or painful symptoms, medication can help to reduce the severity and decrease the frequency of Herpes outbreaks.

 Herpes blisters are usually visible on the skin, as cold sores or genital blisters.
 Sores inside the vagina or anus are usually only present during the first outbreak.
 Herpes blisters on the mouth and oral area can pass on the virus through kissing, so care should be taken whenever you have an outbreak.

 If you have already been exposed and infected with herpes in the past , you will not contract the particular type (1 or 2) from another person because you have immunity.